 At a time when the car has become a necessity, not a symbol of luxury, its purchase has been raised to a higher level.
 Those who buy a new four-wheeler don’t have too many concerns because they choose a vehicle under warranty.
 On the other hand, people who plan to buy a used car must be much more careful.
 There are many dilemmas, whether it is more profitable to buy a new or used car.
 See the comparative costs of these two purchases on this page.
 This decision depends on many factors, primarily on your budget and what you want for your money.
 Still, there seems to be a slight advantage on the side of used four-wheelers, especially Mercedes brand models.

-Research shows that the price of used vehicles of this brand is dropping slowly, which, in a way, reflects the quality of the brand itself.
+Research from A-1 Auto Transport shows that the price of used vehicles of this brand is dropping slowly, which, in a way, reflects the quality of the brand itself.
 Also, for the price of a new middle/lower class vehicle, you can find a used Mercedes Benz in top condition, with a lot of equipment, and sometimes under warranty.

 Arm Yourself with Knowledge